surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.39.8-dev1 =

+(2017/02/10) Added a check (and fix) for relative URLs coming from the WordPress Media Library.
+Removed a check for WPSSO option values before disabling Yoast SEO JSON-LD (now always disabled).

 = 3.39.7-1 =